sizovs/unsuck-java/README.md

 For example, `BankAccount` is an ideal candidate for unit testing because it’s a self-contained unit that consolidates non-trivial logic and invariants.
 Testing these in isolation provides a faster safety net and turns the test into an executable specification for that unit.
 It’s a useful, low-overhead, addition to the test suite.

 On the other hand, unit-testing `Client` doesn’t add value, as it’s just a data class with no logic (remember: it’s already covered by E2E tests).
 If Client later gains behavior and becomes an object, then creating unit tests could be worthwhile.
-But for now, YAGNI
+But for now, YAGNI.

 I don’t buy into the "fully isolated unit tests" craze that leads to over-mocking and fragile, useless tests.
 A repository is better tested via an in-memory database.
 A controller is better tested through WebMVC to verify (de)serialization and exception handling.
 A class that interacts with the file system should use an in-memory file system (e.g., Jimfs).
 A class that sends emails via SMTP should use an in-memory SMTP server (e.g., GreenMail).
 A class that interacts with an external system should use a test double (e.g., WireMock).
 A domain object, if well-designed, can usually be tested in full isolation without running Spring.